Hartpury Church of England Primary School, Over Old Road, Hartpury, Gloucestershire, GL19 3BJ

 This National Curriculum comprises of:

-English, Mathematics, Science, History, Geography, Design and Technology, Art, Music, Physical Education (PE), Computing, Modern Foreign Languages (MFL) and Religious Education;
+English, Mathematics, Science, History, Geography, Design and Technology, Art, Music, Physical Education (PE), Computing and Religious Education;

 The teaching of Religious Education is statutory in all schools.
 It is taught as a subject outside the National Curriculum but following the Gloucestershire Agreed Syllabus 2011.